-The parents committee is composed of parents of the childcare, after-school care and playgroup.
+The parents committee is composed of parents of the childcare.

 They represent the interests of all parents of children in childcare.

 The main responsibility of the parents committee is to monitor and stimulate the quality of childcare and to give solicited and unsolicited advice to the management of the childcare.
 The parents committee is being formed.
-Parents who are interested in being part of the committee, can register via email: jdeman@kinderopvang-plein.nl als.
-We do accept donations from companies, where they are intended for activities other than the regular education and when the company's activities do not conflict with our goals.
-The MR monitors the implementation of this policy.
+Parents who are interested in being part of the committee, can register via the manager childcare, check the calendar, part B.